 Hybrid Laboratory at the Intersection of Art, Science and Ecology

-School of Visual Arts, The University of Windsor
+School for Arts and Creative Innovation, The University of Windsor

 Director, Dr. Jennifer Willet

 INCUBATOR Hybrid Laboratory at the Intersection of Art, Science and Ecology is a physical and theoretical hub, a new art/science laboratory at The University of Windsor.
 Founded in 2009, it functions both as an apparatus in which environmental conditions can be controlled towards the assisted proliferation of life, but also as a site that supports the proliferation of new ideas – new artistic practices.
 Physically and metaphorically INCUBATOR serves as site for innovative productive and performative imaginings of biotechnology as a technology of the body – a complex ecology – that implicates each of us intellectually and biologically in the continued propagation of the life sciences.